swrhim/EmailAddressFormatter/README.md

-Because outlook is terrible at just pulling email address from an expanded address list
+Because outlook is terrible at just pulling email address from an expanded address list.
+If you expand a DL in outlook, it formats to Last Name, First Name <testemail@gmail.com>; etc...
+Yes you can regex it but.. where's the fun in that?